AeroLeads people directory · profile

 What skills is Jared Browne, M.S. known for?

-Jared Browne, M.S. has skills like Homeland Security, Criminal Justice, Criminal Investigations, Firearms, Law Enforcement, Emergency Management, Public Safety, Investigation, Interrogation, Intelligence, Police, Evidence.
+Jared Browne, M.S. is listed with skills including Homeland Security, Criminal Justice, Criminal Investigations, Firearms, Law Enforcement, Emergency Management, Public Safety, and Investigation.